CHMMaas/PaperMelanoma/README.md

 # Data sharing
 Please contact EORTC for the European data set (https://www.eortc.org/data-sharing/) and Melanoma Institute Australia for the Australian data set.

+# Dependencies
+The development of this package makes use of the package PredictionTools (https://github.com/CHMMaas/PredictionTools).
+This package is still in development, please let me know if you encounter any issues.